 PPC advertising is an incredible way to draw valuable traffic to your product or service — that’s why the practice is growing at a large rate.
 Its cost effective nature, propensity to provide higher product sales, and ability to offer marketing insights make PPC advertising the perfect system on which to launch or boost a business.

 However, the next few years of online marketing are going to be completely different from what you’ve experienced in the past.
-Winterberry Group reports that digital ad spend is likely to surpass that of traditional advertising in 2018.
+Winterberry Group reports that digital ad spend is likely to surpass that of traditional advertising this year.
 Additionally, the faster the Internet gets, the less patient its users grow — in 2010, a page that loaded in six seconds would experience a 40% conversion loss, while that same loading experience results in a 50% conversion loss today.

 If you are going to make it in online advertising, you have to take into account some outside factors that will play a role in the future, potentially changing online and PPC advertising as we know and love them.

 It is absolutely vital for every marketing team to track the potential changes and trends in PPC.
 I spoke with Burton Hohman, Paid Search Manager at Best Company, about the importance of staying up-to-date:

 “Paid search is incredibly important to our business and staying on top of the changes the channels like Google & Facebook make is crucial.
 However, not every change always works out for the better.
 We’ve seen both positive and negative impacts so testing new strategies is an essential step before adapting to the latest trend.”

 Before you can test, you need to make efforts to anticipate the changes to come.
 Be on the lookout for these six trends to affect PPC in the near future: